ArchipelagoMW/Archipelago/docs/network protocol.md

 | locations | list\[int\] | The ids of the locations checked by the client.
 May contain any number of checks, even ones sent before; duplicates do not cause issues with the Archipelago server. |

 ### LocationScouts
 Sent to the server to retrieve the items that are on a specified list of locations.
-The server will respond with a [LocationInfo](#LocationInfo) packet with the items located in the scouted locations.
+The server will respond with a [LocationInfo](#LocationInfo) packet containing the items located in the scouted locations.
 Fully remote clients without a patch file may use this to "place" items onto their in-game locations, most commonly to display their names or item classifications before/upon pickup.

 LocationScouts can also be used to inform the server of locations the client has seen, but not checked, to create a hint as if the player had run `!hint_location` on this location, but without deducting hint points.